underlay/apg-expression-parser/README.md

 Expressions always come in a series (ie pipeline), and any expression can be "piped" into any other expression.
 Although this is valid syntax, is not always semantically valid.

 The expression syntax has been carefully designed to be unambiguous with respect to grouping: parentheses are allowed for readability, but never affect the semantics since all expressions are associative.
+Newlines and indentation are the preferred method of organizing complex expressions; not parentheses.

 The ten kinds of expressions are: